What is Software as a Service (SaaS)?

 What if I don't want a recurring cost?

-We understand that not everyone would prefer software as a service and we do have a solution to those who do not want to use the on-demand software.
+We understand that not everyone would prefer software as a service and we do have a solution for those who do not want to use the on-demand software.

 If you would like to buy the Verdigris system outright with your capital expenditure budget, please visit our shop to chat with a representative.
-Note that cost may vary depending on the number of systems needed; further information can be found at our shop.
+Note that cost may vary depending on the number of systems needed; further information can be acquired by contacting our sales team via email@example.com.